victoriajeniluc/Practice/Java/Java_notes.md

 ----------------------------------------
 ## Miscellanos
 * javadoc command is used to generate documents for code
+* you can have a lot of white space in side the if-else blocks.. it will still be ran - it won't throw an error

 ## SHORTCUT
 * sout + tab will type out System.out.println("Hello World");